SummerIsTooWarm/Cataclysm-TLG/doc/MARTIALART_JSON.md

     "contact_area": [ "hand_fingers_l", "hand_fingers_r" ],  // List of subbodyparts that can be used as a strike surface in the attack using the sbp's armor or intrinsic unarmed damage
     "strict_limb_definition": false,  // Bool, default false.
 When true *only* the bodyparts defined above are used for the vector, otherwise similar bodyparts can be used as long as both the contact area and the defined limb are similar, see JSON_INFO.md/Bodyparts for bodypart similarity
     "armor_bonus": true,              // Bool, default true, defines if the vector takes the unarmed damage bonus of the armor worn on the contact area into account
+    "natural": true,                 // The part and/or subpart must not be covered by any gear without ALLOWS_NATURAL_ATTACKS
     "required_limb_flags": [ "foo", "bar" ],  // List of character flags required for the bodypart to be eligable for this vector
     "forbidden_limb_flags": [ "foo", "bar" ], // List of character flags that disqualify a limb from being usable by this vector
     "encumbrance_limit": 15,          // Int, default 100, encumbrance of the limb above this will disqualify it from this vector